Emmanuel289/WinnipegCast/README.md

 ### Design Considerations and Future Iterations:

-- An SQL engine was the choice of the database service because the weather forecasts are contained in tables and we might want to persist their storage.
+- PostgreSQL was the choice of the database engine because the weather forecasts are relational and we might want to persist their storage, instead of in-memory storage.
+Future iterations will introduce caching on the client side for more recent or frequently data and archival of older records in a cloud datastore like BigQuery.
-- The UI of the application is a skeleton in its present form and does not do much.
-It will be updated with a service that connects with the backend to display weather data.
+- The user interface of the application is a skeleton in its present form and does not do much.
+It will be updated with a service that connects with the backend to display weather data to a user.